jsobeck/Computing_Mac_Python_Tips/Useful_Mac_Command_Line_Tips.md

 ## Command Line Tips
 - `file` command: provides information as to 32-bit or 64-bit for executables
 - `lipo -info` command: gives information as to 32-bit or 64-bit for libraries
-- 'ulimit -n 9999' command: login as sudo in order to make the read file limit 9999 (and exceed standardly imposed file read limitation)
+- `ulimit -n 9999` command: login as sudo in order to make the read file limit 9999 (and exceed standardly imposed file read limitation)

 ## Useful Websites
 - HomeBrew directory location: /usr/local/Cellar